ilham999-byte/PFM-EduQuiz/README.md

 4. com.project.eduquiz.repository
 Repository Interfaces: The repository package contains interfaces that extend Spring Data JPA repositories.
 These interfaces provide methods for basic CRUD operations and are used by services to interact with the database.

-Dependencies
+-Dependencies
-- Spring Data JPA:
+  -Spring Data JPA:
 Purpose: Simplifies data access using JPA in Spring Boot.
   -MySQL Connector/J:
   Purpose: JDBC driver for connecting to a MySQL database.